Lili Boulanger: Music

-Raised in a time of musical transition, Boulanger's music fits easily into what was becoming defined as a post-Romantic style.
-Like Debussy, Boulanger associated herself more with Symbolism than Impressionism, with her music featuring the sense of obscurity and indirection more common in Symbolism.
-However, she also “explored the ‘Impressionists’ palette of nonfunctional seventh and ninth chords, parallel chords, and modal progressions”.
-While much of Boulanger’s music reflects the feelings of solitude and alienation beginning to emerge during the twentieth century, it also reveals her own struggles with depression and loneliness caused by her long-term illness.
-She often set poetry conveying a profound sense of despondence and melancholy, for instance from Francis Jammes' Clairières dans le ciel: "Nothing more.
-I have nothing more, nothing to sustain me” and “I seem to feel a weeping within me, a heavy, silent sobbing, someone who is not there" (from the final song, Demain fera un an).
+Raised in a time of musical transition, Boulanger's music fits into what would soon be defined as neo-Romanticism.
+Like Debussy, she more keenly associated herself with Symbolism over Impressionism, with her music featuring the former's sense of obscurity and indirection.
+However, she also 'explored the Impressionists' palette of nonfunctional seventh and ninth chords, parallel chords, and modal progressions'.
+While much of her music reflects the feelings of solitude and alienation that began to emerge during the twentieth century, they also reveal her struggles with depression and loneliness caused by her long-term illness.

+Aspects of Fauré and Claude Debussy can be heard in her compositions; later composers, such Arthur Honegger, were influenced by her innovations.

+Within her vocal work, Boulanger often set poetry conveying senses of despondence and melancholy.
+Notably, the finale (Demain fera un an) of her song cycle Clairières dans le ciel (whose texts were written by Francis Jammes), includes these lines: "Nothing more.
+I have nothing more, nothing to sustain me [...]
+I seem to feel a weeping within me, a heavy, silent sobbing, someone who is not there."

+Inspired by her devout Catholicism, Boulanger composed three psalm settings: Psalms 24, 129 and 130, and often referenced religious themes within her work.